Hadoop-bigdata/Hadoop/Hadoop-Installion.md

 	//command pull Hadoop image into Docker
 	```
 	Thanks to kiwenlau who already build the Hadoop image in docker.

-	In our project, we will use his image to do projects
+	In project, we will use his image to do MapReduce funtion.

 * 2.2 Create clone storage